Mapa Group: Controversies

 In 2015, Turkish media alleged that the MRG's sale of TV8 was at the request of Turkish president Recep Tayyip Erdoğan.
 The MNG Group has received controversy due to environmental concerns around hydroelectric dams, and the construction of Istanbul Airport, which involved the removal of 660,000 trees.

+On September 27, 2017, MNG Gold Liberia Inc., a subsidiary of UK-based Avesoro Holdings Ltd, experienced a catastrophic failure at its Tailing Storage Facility at the Kokoya mine in Bong County, Liberia, resulting in the release of approximately 3 million gallons of toxic chemicals including cyanide, mercury, and lead into the environment.
+According to a report to the Liberian Senate from the National Bureau of Concessions of Liberia, the spill posed significant dangers to the local community, flora, and fauna, with the toxic substances expected to remain in the environment for decades to come.

 In August 2019, a security guard for Avesoro Resources, a member of MNG, killed a man illegally panning for gold at the Youga Gold Mine in Burkina Faso.
 The death led to locals rioting and attacking the mining facilities in retaliation the next day.
 Over 500 people at the mine had lost their jobs in 2019, and had been replaced by Turkish contractors.

 An employee at Turkish private jet operator MNG Jet admitted to falsifying passenger records around the escape of Nissan executive Carlos Ghosn from Japan in December 2019, which used the company's planes.
 MNG filed a criminal complaint against the employee in January 2020, noting the two flights involved in his escape did not appear to be for the same client.
 On 8 May, Turkey charged seven people accused of helping Ghosn flee to Lebanon via Istanbul.